Microsoft Azure

 5. Click Create your own application.

-6. Provide the name of your app, select Integrate any other application you don’t find in gallery and click Create.
+6. Provide the name of your app, select Integrate any other application you don’t find in gallery (Non-gallery) and click Create.

 The Setup with Single Sign On SAML page is displayed